but to make peacework a dimension of our every waking activity.

 Elise Boulding (1920 – 2010)

-The American Museum of Peace (AMP) presents a new American narrative, embracing the intention for peace that has been central to the vision of America from the beginning and the principles that support peace.
+AMP presents a new American narrative, embracing the intention for peace that has been central to the vision of America from the beginning and encouraging the principles that support peace.

 AMP celebrates Americans who lived and worked with compassion and conscience to promote greater peace.

 AMP remembers those men and women of peace who have come before us; appreciating their vision, drive and determination, the examples they modeled, the lessons they learned and taught.

 AMP is a place to explore the attitudes and attributes of peace, a place that encourages us to see the possibilities and opportunities for peace that exist within and around us, reminding us that peace is ours to choose now.

 The American Museum of Peace is committed to presenting programs and developing partnerships while it seeks a physical location in our nation’s capital.